page-up-arrow

 • West 5th Campus

-The Cleghorn Early Intervention Clinic provides care to approximately 200 people experiencing early stages of psychosis.
-Clients may range in age from 16 to 35 years.
-The interdisciplinary team aims to help clients and their family/friends to identify their concerns and goals, and to develop plans that work on recovering from psychosis.
-They provide rapid and specialized assessment, treatment and rehabilitation for people experiencing a first episode of psychosis, based on the principles of recovery, and in partnership with clients and their family, while maintaining a leadership position in the field of early intervention.
-Services include: diagnosis, assessment, neuropsychological testing, Cognitive Behaviour Therapy for psychosis (CBT-p) and common co-morbidities (e.g., mood, anxiety, trauma), occupational and recreation therapy, psycho-education, family support, and peer support.
-The staff available to support client's recovery plans include: family educators, nurses, occupational therapists, psychiatrists, psychologists, recovery support workers, and recreation therapists.
-The model of service is recovery oriented.
+The Cleghorn Early Intervention Clinic provides care to approximately 200 people experiencing first episode psychosis ranging in age from 16 to 35 years.
+The interdisciplinary team provides rapid and specialized assessment, treatment and rehabilitation, based on the principles of recovery, and in partnership with clients and their family, while maintaining a leadership position in the field of early intervention.
+Clinic services include: diagnosis, assessment, neuropsychological testing, Cognitive Behaviour Therapy for psychosis (CBT-p) and common co-morbidities (e.g., mood, anxiety, trauma), occupational and recreation therapy, psycho-education, family support, and peer support.
+The staff available to support client's recovery plans include: family educators, nurses, occupational therapists, psychiatrists, psychologists, peer recovery support workers, and recreation therapists.
 Research is available in the cognitive assessment and prediction of outcome in first episode psychosis.

-The Schizophrenia Outpatient Clinic serves approximately 750 outpatients with schizophrenia and other psychotic disorders.
-While SOC functions on a case management model of care, the clinic adheres to HQO treatment standards, and actively incorporates self-management into standard case management encouraging and supporting clients to be active partners in their care and recovery journey.
+The Schizophrenia Outpatient Clinic serves approximately 750 outpatients living with schizophrenia and other psychotic disorders.
+SOC actively incorporates self-management support into case management encouraging and supporting clients to be active partners in their care and recovery journey.
 Residents have the opportunity to function as a psychological consultant, offering both assessment and intervention.
 Assessment includes psychodiagnostic assessment for complex presentations referred to SOC for specialized consultation, and may also include cognitive screening, or in-depth neuropsychological assessment, depending on the experience and training goals of the resident.
-Psychologists in SOC provide individual manualized CBT-p as well as integrative psychotherapy to outpatients on a referral basis.
+Psychologists in SOC provide individual and group CBT-p together with other interprofessional staff.
 Research opportunities are available.

 WSIB Specialty Clinic